-- Advantages - High profits can be enjoyed if a cost leader has a high market share. - An example is Kampgrounds of America, a chain of nearly 500 low cost camping franchises in the United States.
+- Low cost, Differentiation and Focus are examples of Business Strategies - Advantages of Low Cost - High profits can be enjoyed if a cost leader has a high market share. - An example is Kampgrounds of America, a chain of nearly 500 low cost camping franchises in the United States.
 Low-cost firms such as many municipal golf courses can withstand price wars because high-priced competitors will not want to compete directly with a more efficient rival.

-Disadvantages
+• Disadvantages